Alphonse Mucha: Marriage and trips to the U.S. (1904–1909)

-Move to Prague and The Slav Epic (1910–1928)
+Prague and The Slav Epic (1910–1928)

-During his long stay in Paris, Mucha had never given up his dream of being a history painter and to illustrate accomplishments of the Slavic peoples of Europe.
-He completed his plans for the Slav Epic in 1908 and 1909, and in February 1910, Charles Crane agreed to fund the project.
+During his long stay in Paris from 1887 to 1910, Mucha had never given up his dream of being a history painter and to illustrate accomplishments of the Slavic peoples of Europe.
+He completed his plans for The Slav Epic in 1908 and 1909, and in February 1910, Charles Crane agreed to fund the project.
 In 1909, he had been offered a commission to paint murals on the interior of the new city hall of Prague.
 He made the decision to return to his old country, still then part of the Austrian Empire.
 He wrote to his wife, "I will be able to do something really good, not just for the art critic but for our Slav souls."

-His first project in 1910 was the decoration of the reception room of the mayor of Prague.
+In 1910 he moved to Prague, to start his project of the decoration of the reception room of the city's mayor in the Municipal House.
 This quickly became controversial, because local Prague artists resented the work being given to an artist they considered an outsider.
 A compromise was reached, whereby he decorated the Lord Mayor's Hall, while the other artists decorated the other rooms.
 He designed and created a series of large-scale murals for the domed ceiling and walls with athletic figures in heroic poses, depicting the contributions of Slavs to European history over the centuries, and the theme of Slavic unity.
 These paintings on the ceiling and walls were in sharp contrast to his Parisian work, and were designed to send a patriotic message.